YoungsAppWorkshop/dev-note/study/javascript/FRONTEND_DEVELOPMENT_PROJECTS_WITH_VUE_JS.md

 #### Registering events with `<script setup>` (or `setup` hook)

-If you use `<script setup>`, since there is no component’s options object, we can’t define custom events using the `emits` field.
-Instead, we use the `defineEmits()` function from the vue package and pass all the relevant events’ definitions to it.
+If you use `<script setup>`, since there is no component's options object, we can't define custom events using the `emits` field.
+Instead, we use the `defineEmits()` function from the vue package and pass all the relevant events' definitions to it.

 ```vue
 <script setup>